FamilySearch/integration-data-copy/README.md

 # integration-data-copy

-This is a utility that copies data from production into integration system
+This is a utility that copies data from production into the integration system.
+The app is live at [http://familysearch.github.io/integration-data-copy](http://familysearch.github.io/integration-data-copy)

 Basic instructions on use are:

 * Authenticate to production and integration by clicking on each "Sign In" button
 * Enter a starting PID from production
 * Select the types of people you want to have copied from production to integration.